 Rosemary essential oil energizes and stimulates the central nervous system.
 It clears the head, aids memory, relieves headaches, and can stop migraines associated with gastric upsets.
-Rosemary oil helps rid the body of cellulite and excess water.
+Rosemary essential oil helps rid the body of cellulite and excess water.
 It helps gout and relieves tired aching muscles.
 Rosemary is also useful when treating anemia - combine with sweet marjoram for best results.

-Rosemary essential oil fights bad breath.
-Make gargle by combining a few drops with a cup of distilled water.
+Make a gargle for treating bad breath by combining a few drops of rosemary essential oil with a half cup of distilled water.
 Use often throughout the day.

 In some cultures, people wrap meat in rosemary leaves to stop it from spoiling.
 People also spray a mixture of rosemary essential oil and water to remove bad odors from the air.

 * Do not use Rosemary essential oil in cases of hypertension, high blood pressure, and epilepsy.
 Keep all essential oils away from the eyes.
 Do not take essential oils internally without consulting a qualified professional.
 Always dilute essential oils with good carrier oil and test on small area of skin before use.
 Always consult with a healthcare professional before using any herbal remedy especially if pregnant, nursing, or taking other medicines.

 "The only way to really learn about herbal medicine is to touch and smell herbs, taste them, use them daily, and grow them if possible.
 Herbal medicine is a way of life.
 It is not a quick fix." ...
 Janice Boling, herbalist, web designer, writer, photographer